-I’ve been travelling since I was a child, going for vacations with my family, so I’ve been lucky enough to visit quite a few countries by now: 30 from Slovenia to be exact, and I’ve also had the privilege of living abroad, in both Sweden and England.
-I figured it would be nice to keep track in a post to get a broader sense of how much of the world I’ve actually seen so far, so here it is, along with some of my deep thoughts about travelling, which are honestly a bit of a rant.
-Also, I like to collect postcards as souvenirs when I travel and you can see my current travel wall with a scratch map that I need to take a proper photo of some day, but until then, this map should do:
+I’ve actually been travelling ever since I was a child, as my family used to go on holidays a lot, so I’ve been lucky enough to visit quite a few countries by now: 30 from Slovenia to be exact.
+I’ve also had the privilege of living abroad during my studies, in both Sweden and England, so I figured it would be nice to keep track of my travels in a post to get a broader sense of how much of the world I’ve already seen so far.
+This is the post, along with some of my deep thoughts about travelling, which are honestly a bit of a rant.
+Also, I like to collect postcards as souvenirs when I travel and you can see my current travel wall with a scratch map below:

-The ones from my childhood travels will probably never get covered on this blog, as what photos there are must be lost in space somewhere and I don’t remember all of them clearly, but the more recent ones and my independent travels will be up, as soon as I clear my ever increasing backlog. 🙂
+The countries I visited as a child will probably never get covered on this blog, as what photos there are must be lost in space somewhere by now and I don’t remember all of them clearly, but all of my independent travels will be up, as soon as I clear my ever increasing backlog. 🙂

 Obviously I’ve only seen some parts of these countries, as it is impossible to see everything, even if you live somewhere for a longer time.
-Everything everywhere is constantly changing for better or for worse, so it is interesting to come back to the same place after a while, or explore a new aspect of it.
-Much as I would like to, I will probably never visit every country in the world because of that, as going back to certain favourites to see my friends or enjoy a particular vibe again is just too tempting.
+Everything everywhere is constantly changing for better or for worse, so it is quite interesting to come back to the same place after a while, or explore a new aspect of it.
+Much as I would like to, I will probably never visit every country in the world, simply because going back to certain favourites to see my friends or enjoy a particular vibe again is just too tempting.

 I do not believe counting countries should serve as a means of comparison among travellers or even as a source of competition, as visiting a lot of countries does not make you a “good” traveller.
 In my opinion, there is no such thing: everyone experiences travelling in a different way – some people spend a long time at the same destination, returning many times to explore it inside out, while others prefer to hop from city to city, and both of it is ok.
 I’ve done both depending on the circumstances of my travels and who I was with.
-When I am travelling by myself, I prefer to immerse myself into the local life at every new place I visit (usually through couchsurfing), but I don’t always have enough time or even want to, as travelling with my boyfriend for example, is our time and we want to keep it that way.
+When I am travelling by myself, I prefer to immerse myself into the local life at every new place I visit (usually through couchsurfing), but I don’t always have enough time or even want to, as travelling with my boyfriend for example, is our private time and we want to keep it that way.
 So, I find it beyond ridiculous when people judge each other about their travel style and try to out-travel each other (quite a hot topic in the backpacker community) and I similarly dislike all those people who have visited every country in the world within a short span, just for the sake of ticking them off.

-Sure, some people cannot be happier to be back home and realise travelling and other cultures are not for them, but even they’ve learned something about themselves and others if they’d opened up to it.
-They will value their little home corner that much more, while they’ve hopefully re-learned and truly internalised that different people deserve equal respect and rights, despite being foreign and different.
+Sure, some people cannot be happier to come back home and realise travelling and other cultures are not for them at all, but even they’ve learned something about themselves and others if they had opened up to it.
+They will value their little home corner that much more, while they’ve hopefully re-learned and truly internalised that different people deserve equal respect and rights, despite being foreign and strange.
 Even if you end up not liking certain cultures (believe me, there are people from some cultural backgrounds that I just cannot work with to save my life), it is hard to hate and discriminate once you’ve put a friendly face and a name to the prejudice.
-It is perfectly alright to stay away, as long as you acknowledge everyone else as fellow human beings with an equal right to exist on their own terms (provided that their way of life is not harming someone else, as despite trying to be open-minded and tolerant, I cannot condone the barbaric and oppressive practices usually performed in the name of religions).
+It is perfectly alright to stay away, as long as you acknowledge everyone else as fellow human beings with an equal right to exist on their own terms (provided that their way of life is not harming someone else, as despite trying to be open-minded and tolerant, I cannot condone the barbaric and oppressive practices usually performed in the name of religion, but I digress).

-I fully acknowledge that travel is a privilege, and that not everyone can afford to pay for the good tours or has the courage to go on their own.
-However, even if you are travelling with an unprofessional guide who can’t tell left from right, there really is no excuse for not learning anything while you are there, and those are the people that I call tourists, for lack of a better word.
-Being stuck in your pigheadedness and predetermined opinions even after travelling should be recognised as a psychological condition in my opinion, but well, not everyone can be reached with a kind word.
+I fully acknowledge that travel is a privilege, and that not everyone can afford to pay for the good tours or has the courage to go out and about on their own.
+However, even if you are travelling with an unprofessional guide that can’t tell left from right, there really is no excuse for not learning anything while you are there, and those are the people that I call tourists, for lack of a better word.
+Being stuck in your pigheadedness and predetermined opinions even after travelling should be recognised as a psychological condition in my opinion, but well, not everyone can be reached with a kind word and a good example.

-Long story short if you’ve made it this far: I believe that most of us should travel if we can (and trust me, if you cut down on a few meals out and re-evaluate your expenses, you just might find that you can), at least once in our lives.
-Even if it is just across the street to somewhere new, to the next city or to the neighbouring country, travelling is the best cure for unconscious narrow-mindedness, unwarranted prejudice and the all too common world-weariness and cynicism if we let it work its magic.
+Long story short if you’ve stuck with my rant this far: I believe that most of us should travel if we can (and trust me, if you cut down on a few meals out and re-evaluate your expenses, you just might find that you can), at least once in our lives, even if it is just across the street to somewhere new, to the next city or to the neighbouring country.
+Travelling is the best cure for unconscious narrow-mindedness, unwarranted prejudice and the all too common world-weariness and cynicism, but only if we let it work its magic.